akkce/quant-snippets-r/README.md

 # quant-snippets-r
-a collection of basic R scripts used for quantative development / analysis
+A collection of basic R scripts used for quantative development / analysis